-We sold \$100.0 million and \$893.8 million of U.S. Treasury securities, resulting in losses of \$18 thousand and \$4.0 million, during the years ended December 31, 2023 and 2022, respectively.
-There were no AFS investment securities sold during the year ended December 31, 2021.
+We sold \$513.0 million, \$100.0 million, and \$893.8 million of U.S. Treasury securities, resulting in losses of \$275 thousand, \$18 thousand, and \$4.0 million, during the years ended December 31, 2024, 2023, and 2022, respectively.

 Effective January 1, 2023, we adopted CECL, which amended the previous other-than-temporary impairment model for investment securities to incorporate an allowance for credit losses on investment securities.
-There was no allowance for credit losses on investment securities at December 31, 2023, as the substantial majority of our investment portfolio carry a full faith and credit guarantee of the U.S. government or an implicit credit guarantee from its agencies and have an immaterial risk of credit loss.
+There was no allowance for credit losses on investment securities at December 31, 2024 or 2023, as the substantial majority of our investment portfolio carries a full faith and credit guarantee of the U.S. government or an implicit credit guarantee from its agencies and have an immaterial risk of credit loss.
 Prior to January 1, 2023, we evaluated our investment securities for OTTI on a quarterly basis.
-No securities were in an OTTI loss position at December 31, 2022 or 2021.
-There was no OTTI activity during the years ended December 31, 2022 or 2021.
+No securities were in an OTTI loss position at December 31, 2022.
+There was no OTTI activity during the year ended December 31, 2022.